WPTV-TV: News operation

-This level of stability and loyalty sustained high ratings over the decades, with large gaps to second-place WPEC.
 In 1990, ratings surveys found that WPTV had nearly as many or more viewers than all other local stations combined for its 5:30, 6, and 11 p.m. newscasts.
 The news department gradually expanded, introducing a 5 p.m. newscast in 1990 and weekend morning news in 1992 and lengthening its morning newscast from 30 minutes to two hours over the course of the decade.

-The market's news ratings race tightened in the 2000s, when WPBF (channel 25)—which had been the third-place station since its 1989 debut—improved its product as WPEC narrowed the gap with WPTV.
+The market's news ratings race tightened in the 2000s, when WPBF—which had been the third-place station since its 1989 debut—improved its product as WPEC narrowed the gap with WPTV.
 In November 2007, WPEC beat out WPTV in late news by 155 households.
 While WPTV led most news ratings races in 2014, it had mostly been supplanted by WPBF as of 2024; WPTV placed second at 5, 6, and 11 p.m. but led at 6 a.m.

 When WPTV took over news production for WFLX, it began producing 17 hours a week of newscasts for that station, consisting of an hour-long 10 p.m. nightly newscast and a two-hour morning show at 7 a.m. weekdays.
 WFLX newscasts originated from a separate set.
 A half-hour 4 p.m. newscast was added in August 2011 and discontinued in 2014.
-Under the most recent version of the WFLX agreement with Raycom's successor Gray Media, signed in 2020, Scripps dedicates two anchors, a meteorologist, and two repeaters to each of the morning and 10 p.m. newscasts, as well as a total of four producers to newscasts on WFLX.
+Under the most recent version of the WFLX agreement with Raycom's successor Gray Media, signed in 2020, Scripps dedicates two anchors, a meteorologist, and two reporters to each of the morning and 10 p.m. newscasts, as well as a total of four producers to newscasts on WFLX.
 Also included in the agreement was a clause allowing WFLX to launch a 6:30 p.m. newscast if WPTV added a 7 p.m. newscast.